chinapedia/wikipedia.abstract.en/Page/Parsley.md

 Cultivars

-Curled parsley In cultivation, parsley is subdivided into several cultivar groups,[18] depending on the form of the plant, which is related to its end use.
+In cultivation, parsley is subdivided into several cultivar groups,[18] depending on the form of the plant, which is related to its end use.
 Often these are treated as botanical varieties,[19] but they are cultivated selections, not of natural botanical origin.[20]

 Leaf parsley